 Elfin Services is a locally owned and operated company helping elders and other individuals in need in Southwest Washington since 2001.
-We have an experienced and dedicated staff of professionals to support our Care Managers and Caregivers.
+We have an experienced and dedicated staff of Professionals to support our Caregivers and our Clients!

 Emily began working at Elfin Services Inc. in November of 2010.
 She had previously worked as a child and family therapist, specializing in crisis intervention, and realized that she truly missed working with older adults.
 She believes her interest developed during childhood from the positive relationships/interactions she had with her grandparents and elderly people in her neighborhood and also through volunteer work she completed as a high school student.
 As an undergraduate student, she majored in art with an emphasis in painting, and earned her bachelor's degree from Southern Oregon University.

 After graduating she researched careers that would allow her the opportunity to combine her love of art with helping others and decided to enter the Masters of Art Therapy & Counseling Program at Marylhurst University.
 Emily is particularly interested in a holistic approach to aging- incorporating and encouraging enjoyable activities/interests with prescribed medical treatments to ensure older adults are living happy lives.

 Emily currently lives in Vancouver with her husband, daughter and beautiful new baby boy.
 She enjoys gardening, creating art, being outside, spending time with family and friends.

 Donna Weyand, MSW (Masters Degree in Social Work)

 Donna graduated from Western Michigan University in 1972 and worked as an Occupational Therapist.
 In 1984 she received her Master of Social Work degree from University of Michigan and worked for the next 24 years as a Medical and Vocational Rehabilitation Counselor.